hjsad1994/NicePhim/memory-bank/progress.md

 - **Movie Import/Export**: Bulk movie data management

 ## Known Issues 🐛
+- **Video Player State Update Issue**: Quality and speed selection buttons not updating display text when options are selected - **INVESTIGATING**: State updates are being called but React not re-rendering properly
 - **Frontend Upload Connection**: "Failed to fetch" error when frontend tries to connect to video upload API - **INVESTIGATING**: Backend is running and accessible, need to check CORS and endpoint configuration
 - **Video Fields Temporarily Disabled**: MovieRepository video field access is commented out until migration is confirmed - **SOLUTION**: Re-enable after testing V2 migration
 - **Empty Genre Pages**: Genre pages show "Chưa có phim nào trong thể loại này" when no movies are assigned to genres - **SOLUTION PROVIDED**: Use admin interface to create movies and assign genres